Industrial America and the Progressive Era – 1876-1929

 The Dawes Act authorized the President of the United States to subdivide Native American tribal landholdings into allotments for Native American heads of families and individuals before transferring the rest back to the government.

-The drinking straw was invented by Marvin Stone who worked in a factory that made paper cigarette holders.
+The drinking straw was invented by Marvin Stone, who worked in a factory that made paper cigarette holders.

-The Johnstown Flood occurs in Pennsylvania.
+The Johnstown Flood occurred in Pennsylvania.

-1890 – Idaho and Wyoming become states.
+1890 – Idaho and Wyoming became states.

-Yosemite National Park is created.
+Yosemite National Park was created.

 Opening of the fight at Wounded Knee, by Frederic Remington, 1891